By: Deborah Pageau

-I was so inspired by our results that I began reading everything I could about healthy diet.
+I was so inspired by our results that I began reading everything I could about a healthy diet.
 “Fit for Life” encouraged me to cut down on animal products.
-By that time we were eating meat only once per week, and “The McDougall Plan” helped me to cut it out all together.
+By that time we were eating meat only once per week, and “The McDougall Plan” helped me to cut it out altogether.

 It was such a relief …emotionally and physically…to finally be eating a fully vegan diet!

 The most surprising discovery for me was that I had lived all my life with a low-grade headache; I only found out about it after it stopped!
 Colors were clearer and brighter.
 I had a whole new positive attitude and was enjoying keeping up to our busy toddler.

 We ate MORE food than we had ever eaten in our lives, yet my husband and I both lost our excess weight.
 Our daughter’s friends loved coming over to our house, because we fed them the simple plant foods that their alert, youthful instincts recognized as good.

 Looking back on it, I can see that I had been struggling towards a whole foods vegan diet most of my life.
 My initial motivation was love for animals although, ultimately, it was many years of experience and study on nurturing human health that made the difference.